tesseract-ocr/tessdoc/tess3/Training-Tesseract-–-Make-Box-Files.md

 [Italian](https://sourceforge.net/projects/tesseract-ocr-alt/files/boxtiff-2.01.ita.tar.gz/download)
 [Spanish](https://sourceforge.net/projects/tesseract-ocr-alt/files/boxtiff-2.01.spa.tar.gz/download)

-Note the tiff files are G4 compressed to save space, so you will have to have libtiff or uncompress them first).
+Note the tiff files are G4 compressed to save space, so you will have to have libtiff or uncompress them first.